Skip to main content

 The Bolts made more movement in free agency bringing back Pipkins and Penning, while also adding Strange as an outside signing to add more competition to their respective positions.

-Awosika, Cleveland, Taylor and Kaltenberger round out the group as they will be important depth as they continue to progress through the offseason.
+Awosika, Cleveland, Taylor and Kaltenberger are also on the team as they will be important depth as they continue to progress through the offseason.

 DLine